 “… features a scene in which Glenn walks in on a roomful of his female students in their underwear, yells that he is not going to give in to the “cliché” that says he is now required to avert his eyes, takes a good, long stare and then is thrown back by an unseen force, blood spurting from his eyes.”

 I have no desire whatsoever to watch the rest of the episode, but if you have, please tell me whether the blood spurts from his eyes, as Kenny says, or his nose.
 I have a hunch that our expert does not know the convention of anime nosebleeds.

-The remaining anime title Kenny mentions is Fist of the North Star, which he describes as “gruelingly violent.”
+The other Crunchyroll title Kenny mentions is Fist of the North Star, which he describes as “gruelingly violent.”

 So, according to the alleged Newspaper of Record, anime, as represented by Crunchyroll, is fanservice and violence.
 I never thought I’d be nostalgic for the irresponsible and wrongheaded Charles Solomon, but at least he knew something about Japanese animation.